New Silk Roads - Jeremiah Ikongio - The Cultural Protocols of Free Trade

 1.

 The discovery of oil in the Niger Delta in 1956—four years prior to Nigeria’s independence from British colonial rule—had a tremendous impact on the country’s economic development.
-The inflows of revenues from crude oil exports, however, resulted in what is called the Dutch Disease, where the increase in economic development in one sector leads to the neglect of others, such as manufacturing and agriculture, which were the previous mainstays of Nigeria’s economy.
+The inflows of revenue from crude oil exports, however, resulted in what is called the Dutch Disease, where the increase in economic development in one sector leads to the neglect of others, such as manufacturing and agriculture, which had previously been the mainstays of Nigeria’s economy.
 As a consequence, Nigeria’s wealth and well-being has been tied ever since to the rise and fall of oil prices.

-The collapse of oil prices in 1982 inflamed a severe economic crisis, to which the then-government led by Major-General Ibrahim Babangida responded by introducing Structural Adjustment Programs (SAPs) in July 1986.
+The collapse of oil prices in 1982 instigated a severe economic crisis, to which the then-government, led by Major-General Ibrahim Babangida, responded by introducing Structural Adjustment Programs (SAPs) in July 1986.
 In Nigeria, as elsewhere on the continent, the introduction of SAPs paved the way for the introduction of FEZs.
-In 1992, the Nigerian Export Processing Authority (NEPZA)—which is mandated with licensing, regulating and operating FEZ within the country—was established by the Babangida administration, and the building of Nigeria’s first FEZ, the Calabar Free Trade Zone (CTFZ), was commissioned.
+In 1992, the Nigerian Export Processing Authority (NEPZA)—which is mandated with licensing, regulating, and operating FEZs within the country—was established by the Babangida administration, and the building of Nigeria’s first FEZ, the Calabar Free Trade Zone (CTFZ), was commissioned.

-In terms of investments, exports, and employment generation, African zones have generally fallen behind their peers on other continents due to poor infrastructural development and a generally hostile business environment.8 Regardless of what is done inside the zones, their success determines on their ability to link to global markets, by way ports, roads, and electricity.9
+In terms of investments, exports, and employment generation, African FEZs have generally fallen behind their peers on other continents due to poor infrastructural development and a generally hostile business environment.8 Regardless of what is done inside the zones, their success depends on their ability to link to global markets, by way ports, roads, and electricity.9

-In 2006, as part of the implementation of its eleventh five-year plan, and in keeping with the expansion of policies in support of trade and overseas investment (sometimes called “Going Global” or Zou Chuqu), the Chinese government indicated that it would establish up to fifty overseas economic and trade cooperation zones worldwide, without giving a timeframe.10 The Beijing summit on the Forum on China–Africa Cooperation (FOCAC) held in November 2006 pledged that three to five of these would be located in Africa.
-In 2016 again, the Chinese government announced that it would support the establishment of an additional fifty overseas “economic and trade cooperation zones.”
+In 2006, as part of the implementation of its eleventh five-year plan, and in keeping with the expansion of policies in support of trade and overseas investment (sometimes called “Going Global” or Zou Chuqu), the Chinese government indicated that it would establish up to fifty overseas economic and trade cooperation zones worldwide, without giving a timeframe.10 The Beijing summit of the Forum on China–Africa Cooperation (FOCAC) held in November 2006 pledged that three to five of these would be located in Africa.
+Again in 2016, the Chinese government announced that it would support the establishment of an additional fifty overseas “economic and trade cooperation zones.”
 Of the nineteen zones that have been approved so far, five are in Africa, and two in Nigeria.11

 2.

 The “startup area” of the Lekki Free Zone Development Company (LFZDC), a 150-hectare “demonstration” of the entire Lagos Free Trade Zone, is located directly across from Tiye.
 Tiye is one of the first twelve towns whose land was taken by the government in order to develop the Lekki Free Zone Corridor.
-The most important people in these communities have had no access to relevant information about the prospective developments taking place around them, and more importantly, their forcefully taken lands.
+The most important people in these communities have had no access to relevant information about the prospective developments taking place around them, and, more importantly, about plans to forcefully take their lands.
 These initiatives have not been met without resistance, though.
-Tiye’s Baale, Chief Mojitafa, was jailed as a result of demonstrations.
+Tiye’s Baale, Chief Mojitafa, was jailed as a result of demonstrations against the plans.
 Over the past few years, I have been working with Chief Mojitafa to collect documents that they might be able to use in their ongoing struggle.12

 Tiye.
 Photo: Jeremiah Ikongio.